rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 **Modern**

-Modern fonts have straight, flat serifs, with very small or no brackets, and rounded terminals.
+Modern fonts have straight, flat serifs, with very small or no brackets, vertical stress, and rounded terminals.
 These fonts have a very large contrast and tall x-height.

 Example: [Bodoni Moda](https://fonts.google.com/specimen/Bodoni+Moda)

-History: Began in the late 18 and early 19th century
+History: Began in the late 18 and early 19th century.

-Usage: Modern fonts give a very "designer" feel and make for great headlines in my opinion
+Usage: Modern fonts give a very "designer" feel and make for great headlines in my opinion.
+They are commonly used in fashion, beauty, and for magazines.

 <img src="/img/blog/posts/typography_slab_serif.jpg" alt="slab serif typefaces">

 **Slab Serifs**

 Slab serifs are uniquely defined by square, often heavy serifs.
 Often, slab serifs have no bracket to connect the serifs to the strokes.
-There is aften no contrast and a fully vertical stress.
+They have a uniform stroke and a fully vertical stress.
 Slab serifs often have a tall x-height.

 Example: [Zilla Slab](https://fonts.google.com/specimen/Zilla+Slab)

 History: Slab serifs first started appearing around the early 18th century.

 Usage: Slab serifs are traditionally very bulky and industrial, but some of them have been developed with thinner font weights which can, in contrast to their predecessors, convey elegance and a modern design if used correctly.
-Be careful to only chose a highly readable slab serif font if you use one for body copy.
+Generally, one would not want to chose slab serifs for body copy, but if you do, chose a font that is highly readable and has a thin font weight.

 <img src="/img/blog/posts/typography_grotesque.jpg" alt="grotesque typefaces">